 Finding the Root of Injury

 When we talk about musician injuries, we tend to think overuse: playing too much or misalignment, which is sometimes (but not always!) the case.
 It can also be easy to blame oneself for such an injury, or to receive blame from others that your setup isn't good or that you didn't take breaks, or whatever.
 This is not always the case!
-In Elizabeth Andrews' book, "Muscle Management for Musicians," she outlines three different categories, which I find helpful to look at and evaluate, both for students, teachers, and professionals.
+In Elizabeth Andrews' book, "Muscle Management for Musicians," she outlines three different categories, which I've found helpful to look at and evaluate, both for students, teachers, and professionals.

 I love Elizabeth's categories, and although I've altered the descriptions a bit to be more relevant, I think they're great points.
 I would however, add a fourth category.